jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

 1. Create two GIT repositories using your personnal GitHub account : finfront_yourname, finapi_yourname

-1. Clone the two associated repositories on your VM, using gitbash
+1. Clone the two associated repositories on your Windows VM

+3. Open **Visual Studio** , open a **Git Bash** Terminal

+4. Perform the command below, replace the github links by your repository links and your account.

    `cd ~`